IVBarzev19/Hangman/README.md

-# Heading 1 Please follow next steps in order to be able to run the Hangman game
+Please follow next steps in order to be able to run the Hangman game